 Laramie County Community College retains the right to administratively withdraw students from courses under circumstances related to financial obligation, academic standing, individual hardship, and discipline or campus safety.
 Administrative withdrawals may be initiated if the student:

 - Has a delinquent financial account at the college.

 - Registered for courses while under suspension or expulsion.

 - Is physically or psychologically unable to continue classes, or is unable to withdraw personally, and it is judged that the student would have withdrawn if given the opportunity.

 - Is required to withdraw due to a disciplinary action.

 - Fails to meet academic process requirements in a selective admission program; the program coordinator may recommend an administrative withdrawal.

 Effect of Withdrawals on Financial Aid

 A partial or total withdrawal by a student receiving Pell, SEOG, Work Study, or student/parent Direct Loans may impact the student’s Financial Aid Satisfactory Academic Progress (SAP) standing.
 Please review the Financial Aid SAP Policy for information.
 Additionally, these students may be subject to a Return to Title IV calculation.
 Students who receive failing or incomplete grades may also be subject to this calculation.
 In some cases, this calculation results in a charge back of Title IV (federal) financial aid for which the student is responsible.
 When the Return to Title IV calculation results in a charge back of Title IV financial aid, the student will receive a letter to their home address indicating the amount charged back, the current account balance, and the student’s option for repayment.
-Questions about Return to Title IV calculations may be directed to the Office of Scholarships and Financial Aid.
+Questions about Return to Title IV calculations may be directed to the Student Hub.